entangled/entangled.py/architecture.md

 Test Coverage
 =============

-Unit tests for each module should cover 100% of that module.
+Unit tests for each module should cover most of that module.
 The `Makefile` contains test targets for every module that measure only the coverage on that module.